The "Early Life of Pi " is a chronicle of Millie and Roy's colt in 2013.

 Welcome to the Christy Yuncker Photo Journal.

-For millenia, the sonorous calls of Sandhill Cranes (Grus canadensis) have echoed across Goldstream Valley in Interior Alaska.
-When we moved from Vermont to 40 acres of taiga in Goldstream Valley in Interior Alaska.
-As we started to build our house, we found that cranes had staked prior claim to the cranberry bog which can be viewed on Google satellite images .
+In 1995, we moved from Vermont to 40 acres of taiga in Goldstream Valley in Interior Alaska.
+As we started to build our house, we found that cranes held prior claim to the cranberry bog which can be viewed on Google satellite images.